PLACES

 PLACE

-, writes Harvey Locke in The Two Albertas.
+You can’t understand Alberta if you don’t understand the Battle River, writes Harvey Locke in The Two Albertas.
 Geographically, the more forested north side of the river gave rise to the fur trade, while the plains on the south side were based on a buffalo economy.
 In short, the Cree occupied the northern part of the watershed and Blackfoot the south.
 Later, the north side was settled by Métis, French, Scandinavians and East Europeans, while English and Scots primarily settled south of the river.
 Hence, two very different socio-political constructions of Alberta emerged with the Battle River as a pivotal place in that development.

 Sarah Skinner of Battle River Watershed Alliance presents another view, “Landscapes I had viewed as vastly different and disconnected from one another are intimately connected.
 This realization has taught me that all our actions have consequences that go far beyond our immediate surroundings.
 When it comes to water, these consequences can literally flow from community to community,